CenterForTheBuiltEnvironment/clima/docs/documentation/weather-file-repositories.md

 # Weather file repositories

 In addition to the data from [Energy Plus](https://energyplus.net/weather) and [Climate.One.Building.org](http://climate.onebuilding.org/) CBE Clima Tool allows users to visualize any valid EPW file.
-Below we list some free sources from which climate files can be obtained.&#x20;
+Below we list some free sources from which climate files can be obtained.

 The following sources will be divided according to: